-''' positional arguments: path_or_reference Path to a folder containing a recipe (conanfile.py or conanfile.txt) or to a recipe file. e.g., ./my_project/conanfile.txt.
-It could also be a reference optional arguments: -h, --help show this help message and exit --paths Show package paths in local cache -bo BUILD_ORDER, --build-order BUILD_ORDER given a modified reference, return an ordered list to build (CI) -g GRAPH, --graph GRAPH Creates file with project dependencies graph.
-It will generate a DOT or HTML file depending on the filename extension -if INSTALL_FOLDER, --install-folder INSTALL_FOLDER local folder containing the conaninfo.txt and conanbuildinfo.txt files (from a previous conan install execution).
-Defaulted to current folder, unless --profile, -s or -o is specified.
-If you specify both install-folder and any setting/option it will raise an error. -j [JSON], --json [JSON] Only with --build_order option, return the information in a json. e.j --json=/path/to/filename.json or --json to output the json -n ONLY, --only ONLY Show only the specified fields: "id", "build_id", "remote", "url", "license", "requires", "update", "required", "date", "author", "None". '--paths' information can also be filtered with options "export_folder", "build_folder", "package_folder", "source_folder".
-Use '--only None' to show only references. --package-filter [PACKAGE_FILTER] Print information only for packages that match the filter pattern e.g., MyPackage/1.2@user/channel or MyPackage -b [BUILD], --build [BUILD] Given a build policy, return an ordered list of packages that would be built from sources during the install command '''

 '''

+positional arguments:

+path_or_reference

+Path to a folder containing a recipe (conanfile.py or

+conanfile.txt) or to a recipe file. e.g.,

+./my_project/conanfile.txt.
+It could also be a

+reference

+optional arguments:

+-h, --help

+show this help message and exit

+--paths

+Show package paths in local cache

+-bo BUILD_ORDER, --build-order BUILD_ORDER

+given a modified reference, return an ordered list to

+-g GRAPH, --graph GRAPH

+Creates file with project dependencies graph.
+It will

+generate a DOT or HTML file depending on the filename

+extension

+-if INSTALL_FOLDER, --install-folder INSTALL_FOLDER

+local folder containing the conaninfo.txt and

+conanbuildinfo.txt files (from a previous conan

+install execution).
+Defaulted to current folder,

+unless --profile, -s or -o is specified.
+If you

+specify both install-folder and any setting/option it

+will raise an error.

+-j [JSON], --json [JSON]

+Only with --build_order option, return the information

+in a json. e.g --json=/path/to/filename.json or --json

+'''

+'''

+to output the ison

+-n ONLY, --only ONLY

+Show only the specified fields: "id", "build_id",

+"remote", "url", "license", "requires", "update",

+"required", "date", "author", "None". '--paths'

+information can also be filtered with options

+"export_folder", "build_folder", "package_folder",

+"source_folder".
+Use '--only None' to show only

+references.

+--package-filter [PACKAGE_FILTER]

+Print information only for packages that match the

+filter pattern e.g., MyPackage/1.2@user/channel or

+MyPackage

+-db [DRY_BUILD], --dry-build [DRY_BUILD]

+Apply the --build argument to output the information,

+as it would be done by the install command

+-b [BUILD], --build [BUILD]

+Given a build policy, return an ordered list of

+packages that would be built from sources during the

+install command

--e ENV, --env ENV Environment variables that will be set during the
+-e ENV, --env ENV

+Environment variables that will be set during the

 package build, -e CXX=/usr/bin/clang++

 -o OPTIONS, --options OPTIONS

 Define options values, e.g., -o Pkg:with_qt=true

 -pr PROFILE, --profile PROFILE

 Apply the specified profile to the install command

 -r REMOTE, --remote REMOTE

 Look in the specified remote server

 -s SETTINGS, --settings SETTINGS

 Settings to build the package, overwriting the

 defaults. e.g., -s compiler=gcc

+-u, --update

--u, --update Check updates exist from upstream remotes
+Check updates exist from upstream remotes

 '''